dltjdas2000/Mind-Logging/README_en.md

 3. [😎 Introduce team members](#introduce-team-members)
     - 🤓 Lee Seongmin - Department of Environmental Energy Space Convergence
     - 😪 Kwon Hyejin - Department of Data Science
-    - 🫥Kim Hyunsoo - Department of Data Science
+    - 🥳 Kim Hyunsu - Department of Data Science

 ## 🙌 What is Mind logging?
 - **Mind Logging** uses **AI** to help keep a diary and manage stress.